sjhobler/sjhobler.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a 5th year PhD student at the London School of Economics.
 My research interests are in macroeconomics.
+My latest research can be found [here](/research/).

 <!-- I received my undergraduate degree from the University of Warwick and a MPhil degree from the University of Oxford. -->